-Businesses can earn up to 73 points for actions related to energy.
-Table 4 provides details about the various actions and the associated points for each action.
+Businesses can earn up to 63 points for actions related to energy.
+Table 2 provides details about the various actions and the associated points for each action.
 The innovation category is for businesses undertaking other energy-related activities not listed in Table 4, but which help advance sustainability.

-TABLE 4A2 GBC energy criterion and possible points.
+Table 4.
+A2 GBC energy criterion and possible points.

-ENERGY CRITERION Applying for (Yes, No, Not Applicable) Points BASELINE (REQUIRED ACTION): benchmark & disclose energy usage (see OSI's "Commercial and Multifamily Benchmarking" as a resource) 5 Create a plan to reduce energy usage and/or increase the amount of renewable energy used 5 Create an inventory of all appliances used by the business, inclusive of type and age (year manufactured) 2 Research renewable energy options and present viable options to leadership (e.g., solar, geothermal, etc.) (Can reach out to Washtenaw 2030 District for help) 1 Install renewable energy OR participate in green purchasing program (e.g., MIGreenPower, Arcadia Power, Wheeler Center Solar Park) 5 At least 50% of your annual energy usage comes from renewable energy sources (either through onsite generation or via third party programs) (10 Points for 50% and 20 points for 100%) 10 Electronics and lights are turned off nightly or when not in use (e.g., via a power switch, networked software, or other automatic control devices) 2 All indoor and outdoor lighting is LED 3 Programmable thermostats are installed to reduce energy 2 Demonstrated reduction in energy usage by at least 5% from previous year 10 At least 10% of appliances have been switched to electric based on the baseline assessment 5 Regularly (at least annually) monitor annual kWh electricity usage and maintain benchmarking report 3 Annually report greenhouse gas emissions to third party certification site 10 OTHER: Energy Innovation 10
+ENERGY CRITERION Applying for (Yes, No, Not Applicable) Points BASELINE (REQUIRED ACTION): benchmark & disclose energy 5 usage (see OSI's "Commercial and Multifamily Benchmarking" as a resource) Create a plan to reduce energy usage and/or increase the 5 amount of renewable energy used Create an inventory of all appliances used by the business, 2 inclusive of type and age (year manufactured) Research renewable energy options and present viable 1 options to leadership (e.g., solar, geothermal, etc.) (Can reach out to Ann Arbor 2030 District for help) Install renewable energy OR participate in green purchasing 5 program (e.g., MIGreenPower, Arcadia Power, Wheeler Center Solar Park) At least 50% of your annual energy usage comes from 10 renewable energy sources (either through onsite generation or via third party programs) (10 Points for 50% and 20 points for 100%) Electronics and lights are turned off nightly or when not in 2 use (e.g., via a power switch, networked software, or other automatic control devices) All indoor and outdoor lighting is LED 3 Programmable thermostats are installed to reduce energy 2 Demonstrated reduction in energy usage by at least 5% from 10 previous year At least 10% of appliances have been switched to electric 5 based on the baseline assessment Regularly (at least annually) monitor annual kWh electricity 3 usage and maintain benchmarking report Annual report operations greenhouse gas emissions to third 10 party certification site OTHER: Energy Innovation 10